ethereum/consensus-specs/specs/phase0/beacon-chain.md

     if len(pubkeys) == 0:
         return False

-    # IETF standard v4 disallows pubkey at point of infinity.
-To make this case valid, remove the pubkeys of point
+    # IETF standard v4 disallows when pubkey is point at infinity.
+To make this case valid, remove the point
-    # at infinity beforehand.
+    # at infinity pubkeys beforehand.
     pubkeys_and_messages = [(pubkey, message) for pubkey, message in zip(pubkeys, messages) if not is_infinity_pubkey(pubkey)]
     pubkeys, messages = list(zip(*pubkeys_and_messages))

-    # If all the pubkeys are point at infinity, verify if the signature is at at infinity.
+    # If all the pubkeys are point at infinity, verify if the signature is at infinity.
     if len(pubkeys) == 0:
         return is_infinity_signature(signature)